MapleSyrupGroup/dbsampler/README.md

           }
         },
         "baskets": {
-          "sampler": "matched",             # samplers support field cleaners that are defined in
+          "sampler": "matched",             # samplers support field cleaners that are listed in
-                                            # \Quidco\DbSampler\FieldCleanerProvider::getCleanerByName
+                                            # \Quidco\DbSampler\Cleaner\FieldCleanerFactory
                                             # They modify or replace the content of the field that they are keyed to
+                                            # You can register your own cleaners (see 'Extending the project' below)
           "constraints": {
             "id": "$basket_ids"
           },